 A charming black and white 15th-century medieval house on the main road in Ombersley, Worcestershire, has been occupied by fine dining restaurant The Venture In since 1998.
 The restaurant holds two AA rosettes and has entries in both the Michelin and Good Food Guides as well as having an impressive 5-star TripAdvisor rating.
 All of these accolades have been retained since they were first awarded within the first few months of opening the restaurant 19 years ago.

 Head chef and owner, Toby Fletcher, has a philosophy of sourcing as much local produce as possible to create his inventive Anglo-French cuisine dishes.
 Inspired by a year spent in Australia, Toby’s love for seafood gave him the idea to host fortnightly fish evenings every other Wednesday at The Venture In, as well as offering daily fish specials using fresh fish sourced from a local fish market.

-GLOBE Modern Bistro is a family owned independent restaurant and bar located on Friar Street in Worcester city centre.
-Proprietors Clare and Steve Bullock only opened the doors in January 2019 when they were certain that every detail had been perfected during months of restoration work and the upmarket restaurant now boasts a 5 star rating, and is currently ranked the #1 restaurant in Worcester on TripAdvisor.
+GLOBE Modern Bistro is a family-owned independent restaurant and bar located on Friar Street in Worcester city centre.
+Proprietors Clare and Steve Bullock only opened the doors in January 2019 when they were certain that every detail had been perfected during months of restoration work and the upmarket restaurant now boasts a 5-star rating, and is currently ranked the number 1 restaurant in Worcester on TripAdvisor.

 The menu offers a good selection of classic hearty dishes alongside a more traditional French-style cuisine.
 The wine list is very well thought out with a fair range in price as well as highlighting vegan and organic options.